eserlxl/LLMEngine/docs/FAQ.md

 Yes, via `ollama` when running a local Ollama daemon.
 Online providers require internet access and API keys.

 ## Logging and troubleshooting
-Enable debug mode in the constructor to write artifacts like `api_response.json` and `response_full.txt`.
-Verify file permissions in your working directory.
+Debug mode can be enabled in the constructor to write artifacts like `api_response.json` and `response_full.txt`.
+File permissions in the working directory should be verified.

-## Where is the config file loaded from?
+## Where the config file is loaded from
 See search order in `docs/CONFIGURATION.md` and `config/README.md`.